tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 Stroke
 ......

 - **Stroke threshold**, how much pressure is needed to start a stroke.
 This affects the stroke input only.
-OpenToonz does not need a minimal pressure to start drawing.
+Tahoma does not need a minimal pressure to start drawing.

 - **Stroke duration**, how far you have to move until the stroke input reaches 1.0.
 This value is logarithmic (negative values will not inverse the process).